9seconds/ansible-devbox/README.md

 # ansible-devbox

-Devbox role compatible with Ansible Galaxy
+Development environment I generally use.
+This role is compatible with Ansible Galaxy.